-Log management has become a must-do action for every organization to resolve problems and ensure that applications are running in healthy manner.
+Log management has become a must-do action for every organization to resolve problems and ensure that applications are running in a healthy manner.
 As such, log management has become a mission-critical system.

 When you’re troubleshooting a production issue or trying to identify a security hazard, the system must be up and running around the clock.
 Otherwise, you won’t be able to troubleshoot or resolve issues that arise — potentially resulting in performance degradation, downtime or security breach.
 Log analytics that runs continuously can equip you with the means to track and locate the specific issues that are wreaking havoc on your system.

 The ELK Stack (a.k.a., Elasticsearch, Logstash, and Kibana) is one of the largest-growing, open-source log management platforms — plus, it comes with a vibrant community!
 ELK’s rapid growth is demonstrated by its adoption by huge companies such as Netflix and Bloomberg.
 In this article, I will use our experiences in building Logz.io to introduce the challenges as well as offer some guidelines in building a production-grade ELK deployment.

 Overall, ELK implementation needs to:

 - Save and index all of the log files that it receives (sounds obvious, right?)

 - Operate when the production system is overloaded or even failing (because that’s when most issues occur, isn’t it?)

 - Keep the log data protected from unauthorized access

 - Have maintainable approaches to data retention policies, upgrades, and more